flying3615/Get500Fast/README.md

 # Get500Fast
-Simple code to let me get the Email address from Deloitte annual ranking of the 500 fastest growing technology companies in Asia Pacic.
+Simple code to let me get the Email address from [Deloitte annual ranking of the 500 fastest growing technology companies in Asia Pacic](https://goo.gl/3ddNGf) in 2014/2015/2016.
 Doing so to assist me send my CV efficiently.

 Powered by PDFBox, which extract text from PDF report and Jsoup, which analysis company's website and get Contact info.